dotkernel/development/docs/book/v2/virtualhosts/create-virtualhost.md

 Then add your virtualhosts under the `virtualhosts` key.

-### What happens if I list a virtualhost that already exists?
+**Q: What happens if I list a virtualhost that already exists?**

-It will simply be skipped.
+A: It will simply be skipped.
 Its existing files and configuration are left untouched, so there's no need to comment out or remove already-created entries from `config.yml`.

-### Where should I put my project's files?
+**Q: Where should I put my project's files?**

-Under the `html` directory of your virtualhost, for example `/var/www/example.localhost/html`.
+A: Under the `html` directory of your virtualhost, for example `/var/www/example.localhost/html`.
 The document root is set to the `public` subdirectory of that location, for example `/var/www/example.localhost/html/public`.

-### How do I make the DocumentRoot point directly to `html` instead of `html/public`?
+**Q: How do I make the DocumentRoot point directly to `html` instead of `html/public`?**

-Edit the virtualhost's Apache configuration file at `/etc/httpd/sites-available/example.localhost` and change the `DocumentRoot` accordingly.
+A: Edit the virtualhost's Apache configuration file at `/etc/httpd/sites-available/example.localhost` and change the `DocumentRoot` accordingly.

-### How do I access my virtualhost if AlmaLinux 10 isn't running?
+**Q: How do I access my virtualhost if AlmaLinux 10 isn't running?**

-You need to start **AlmaLinux 10** first.
+A: You need to start **AlmaLinux 10** first.
 Your virtualhosts are only reachable while the distro is running.

-### What if I hit permission errors when writing to my project's files?
+**Q: What if I hit permission errors when writing to my project's files?**

-See the [permission issues guide](https://docs.dotkernel.org/development/v2/faq/#how-do-i-fix-common-permission-issues) in the FAQ.
+A: See the [permission issues guide](https://docs.dotkernel.org/development/v2/faq/#how-do-i-fix-common-permission-issues) in the FAQ.

-### How do I delete a virtualhost I no longer need?
+**Q: How do I delete a virtualhost I no longer need?**

-See [How do I delete a virtualhost?](https://docs.dotkernel.org/development/v2/faq/#how-do-i-delete-a-virtualhost) in the FAQ.
+A: See [How do I delete a virtualhost?](https://docs.dotkernel.org/development/v2/faq/#how-do-i-delete-a-virtualhost) in the FAQ.